Coherent-Partners/spark-python-sdk/docs/readme.md

 The SDK provides both synchronous and asynchronous clients.
 The synchronous client is the default `Spark.Client` and is recommended for most use cases.
-The asynchronous one is the `Spark.AsyncClient` and is recommended for use cases that require non-blocking operations, i.e, when you need to perform multiple tasks in parallel or when you need to perform a series of tasks in a single call.
+The asynchronous one is the `Spark.AsyncClient` and is recommended for use cases that require non-blocking operations, i.e, when you need to perform multiple tasks in parallel.
 For example, the above health check example can be rewritten using the asynchronous client as shown below:

 ```py
 import asyncio